Fisetin Supplement - Destroys Senescent Cells and Stimulates Autophagy

 Strawberries, apples, persimmons, lotus root, onions, grapes and kiwi contain small amounts of fisetin, However, taking a high-quality fisetin supplement may be necessary to ensure you get the right dosage.

 Fisetin 500 mg can either be used once a year, as part of a three-monthly treatment plan or taken continuously, according to your needs.
+We recommend taking two capsules a day, and always with food.
 Capsules should be taken at mealtimes.

 The dosage in one study was determined using the usual principle of dose conversion from animal to human.
 Note that fisetin constitutes a more powerful alternative to Supersmart’s

 It should also be noted that inhibits the glucurono conjugation of fisetin and thus its bioavailability (by a factor of 30, according to some studies).

 DHA, however, acts in synergy with fisetin to reduce bone resorption.
 Bioflavonoids such as pycnogenol and quercetin are mutually reinforcing and it is therefore equally appropriate to combine them.